PhluantMobile/dojo_js/README.md

 Required Specs:

 * callback - the callback function.
-* data.campaign_id - the campaign ID assigned by Shoplocal.
+* data.campaignid - the campaign ID assigned by Shoplocal.
 This is NOT the same campaign ID assigned by Phluant.
 * data.company - the company name assigned by Shoplocal.

 Optional Specs:

-* data.store_limit - The limit on the number of stores.
-Default is 1.
-* data.cat_limit - The limit on the number of items per category.
-Default is 10.
-* data.subtype - Specify as geo or postal_code if desired.
+* data.subtype - For obtaining the user's location if an IP based lookup isn't desired.
+Specify as geo or postal_code if desired.
 * data.value - Set to applicable value if data.suptype is geo or postal_code.
 * data.call_type - default is store.
-Can be set to category, or store,category to look up both types.
+While any number of different categories can potentially work, only retailertag has been fully tested with our system.
+Separate multipe call types with a comma.
+This spec will override the default.
-* data.category_tree_id - The item categories.
-Only required if the call_type inclues category.
-Separate multiple categories with a comma.
+* data.<category>ids - Used in conjunction with retailertag or any other category, and is requited if the related category is set.
+Separate multipe category id's with a comma.
+* data.storeid - Used to look up categories from a specified store.
+Please be aware that this value isn't necessary if the stores are being looked up along with a category, as the first store in the query result will override this value.
+* listingcount - Default is 50.
+* listingimagewidth - Default is 90.
+* resultset - Default is full.
+* sortby - Default is 6.
+* data.pd - Used for some ShopLocal campaigns to override any date restrictions for development puropses.
+This is a value assigned by ShopLocal.
+* data.name_flag - If set, the system will watch out for any store name containing this value and remove it from the results.

 Shoplocal by IP Example: